-More than likely you stumbled across Peter Leeds while randomly googling about penny stocks and now you’re looking for a honest review as there is very little information from previous members.
+More than likely you stumbled across Peter Leeds while randomly googling about penny stocks and now you’re looking for an honest review as there is very little information from previous members.
 With so many scammers online selling their own newsletter with no real track record, it’s hard to trust anybody.
-On the other hand Peter is one of the leading authorities on the subject of penny shares and has been around since 1995, selling over 41,000 subscriptions.
-Peter Leeds has been featured in major media outlets as financial analyst for CBS, FOX, NBC, CNNfn, Russia Today and Associated Press.
+On the other hand, Peter is one of the leading authorities on the subject of penny shares and has been around since 1995, selling over 41,000 subscriptions.
+Peter Leeds has been featured in major media outlets as a financial analyst for CBS, FOX, NBC, CNNfn, Russia Today and Associated Press.
 He maintains that he and his team receive no compensation and don’t invest in any of his stock picks before they’re released to members.
 I’d estimate his net worth to be near $4 million, obtained from his educational business and privately investing in companies.

 How He Got Started